 ClickUp has a list of additional features you can ‘add' to your project management space called Clickapps.
 One of these is a Clickapp called Sprints, which is available for download in all places and will allow you to create springs as Lists to track the progress of your production cycle.
 Additionally, Sprint Automations and Sprint Dashboard Widgets are available on the Business Plan and upwards.

 ClickUp does lose marks in the context of scrum management for having loads of useful features on its free plan, but no burndown charts are available — You'll have to go for one of ClickUp's paid plans if you'd like to track project progress like a true scrum master.

-ClickUp's pricier offerings include the Business Plan ($12/pu/pm), which has dashboard functionality you don't get on the Unlimited plan plus increased capacity to create automations (25,000 compared to the 10,000 on the unlimited plan.
+ClickUp's pricier offerings include the Business Plan ($12 per user, per month), which has dashboard functionality you don't get on the Unlimited plan plus the increased capacity to create automations (10,000 compared to 1,000) on the Unlimited plan.
 None of ClickUp's plans have any storage limits so the typical increase here you may find with others isn't present.
-The Business Plus Plan ($19 per user, per month) comes with absolutely everything on offer in the Business plan as well as the top level of customer support available, training for admins, custom permissions, and custom role creation.

 The Enterprise will only really suit the largest of businesses — it's effectively the Business Plus plan but with additional onboarding assistance so you won't run into any issues whilst setting up.